William H. Appleton

-William H. Appleton (March 24, 1843 - September 9, 1912) was an American soldier who received the Medal of Honor for valor during the American Civil War.
+William H. Appleton (March 24, 1843 – September 9, 1912) was an American soldier who received the Medal of Honor for valor during the American Civil War.

 Biography

-William was born on the 24th of March, 1843, in Chichester, New Hampshire, where his father was a wheelwright.
+William was born on March 24, 1843, in Chichester, New Hampshire, where his father was a wheelwright.
 Bill enlisted in the Union Army in May 1861 at the age of 19 and was assigned to Company I of the 2nd New Hampshire Infantry.
 Bill fought at First Manassas, the Peninsula Campaign, Second Manassas, Fredericksburg, and Gettysburg before joining a newly formed unit, the 4th US Colored Infantry.
-This unit was formed in Baltimore, Maryland on the 15th of July, 1863, and William Appleton joined Company H as a Second Lieutenant in August that same year.
+This unit was formed in Baltimore, Maryland, on July 15, 1863, and William Appleton joined Company H as a second lieutenant in August that same year.
 It was his actions at the Second Battle of Petersburg that would earn him a promotion and the Medal of Honor.